-I was recently asked an interesting question on a legal forum about car accidents in other people’s cars.
+I was recently asked an interesting question on a legal forum about car accidents in other people’s cars, more specifically “what happens if a friend wrecked my car?”.
 I decided to share my answer with my own readers, as I get this question quite a bit.
 People get in car accidents all the time when they are not driving their own motor vehicles or when they’ve loaned their own car to someone else to drive:

 Q. What happens if a friend wrecked my car, would they be covered by insurance?

-A. When another person is driving your car and causes a wreck, both of you can be sued.
+A. If a friend wrecked your car, both of you can be sued.
 You are responsible under Michigan’s owners liability law as the vehicle owner.
 The person driving the car could also be sued for negligence for causing the car accident.

 Even though you are being sued as the owner of the vehicle, and your name will be on the lawsuit complaint, understand that in almost all cases it is your own auto insurance company that will hire a lawyer, defend the lawsuit, pay all legal costs and expenses of defending you, and ultimately pay a settlement that will be within your insurance policy limits.

-If the driver who wrecked your car has their own insurance, then their own car insurance will also be involved.
+If a friend wrecked your car and has their own insurance, then their own car insurance will also be involved.
 The driver’s insurance will represent and defend the driver, and your own insurance will represent and defend you.

-It’s important to always point out that if a car accident lawsuit goes to trial and a verdict, there is still a personal financial risk to you as the owner of the car.
+It’s important to always point out that if a car accident lawsuit goes to trial and a verdict, there is still a personal financial risk to you as the owner of the car due to owner liability.

 If the person you let drive your car causes serious injuries that are worth more than your own liability policy limits, you would be personally responsible for the amount of a jury verdict that exceeds your insurance policy limits.